Skip to Main Content

 Paired Samples Statistics

-This table shows a selection of descriptive statistics: the sample size of each group (N), the mean of each group (Mean), and the standard deviation of each group (Std.
-Deviation), best practice is to report them all.
+This table shows a selection of descriptive statistics: the sample size (N), the mean of score (Mean), and the standard deviations (Std.
+Deviation), these are the three descriptives that are typically reported.

 Paired Samples Test

-This table shows the specific test results including the t-statistic (t), the degrees of freedom (df) the two-tailed significance or p-value (Two-Sided p), and the 95% Confidence Interval (95% Confidence Interval of the Difference).
+This table shows the specific test results including the t-statistic (t), the degrees of freedom (df) the two-tailed significance or p-value (Two-Sided p), the mean difference between the groups (which we report below using ), and the 95% Confidence Interval (95% Confidence Interval of the Difference).

 Reporting the Results in APA Formatting